StyleFusion360: View-Consistent Head Stylization via Adaptive Style Modulation: Experiments

-Moreover, the pipeline of applying a 2D stylization method followed by DiffPortrait360 fails due to a pronounced domain gap: DiffPortrait360 is trained on realistic facial distributions and thus does not generalize well when its input has already been stylized.
-As a result, it cannot reliably synthesize novel views of stylized faces, as seen in the IP2P Sketch and InstantID Pixar examples.
-Notably, while IP2P may appear to produce reasonable “sketch-like” results at first glance for the front view, it largely converts the image to grayscale rather than genuinely capturing sketch structure.

 For quantitative evaluation, our method achieves the best FID and CLIP scores, indicating both high visual quality and strong style alignment.
+We also obtain the highest ID similarity score, demonstrating superior identity preservation compared to prior methods.
 In terms of view consistency, we obtain comparable or better performance as measured by MEt3R.
 For MEt3R, we note that our objective is not to surpass GAN-based methods that explicitly model 3D structure using triplanes.
-Nevertheless, despite not employing any explicit 3D representation, our method achieves similar multi-view consistency to these approaches.
+Nevertheless, despite not employing any explicit 3D representation, our method achieves competitive multi-view consistency to these approaches.
 Furthermore, when evaluating depth predictions derived from multi-view results on the RenderMe360 benchmark, our method outperforms GAN-based baselines.
 This suggests that our approach yields more accurate implicit 3D reconstruction from a single input image, even without relying on a 3D generator backbone.
 Furthermore, based on a user study comparing our method against the three strongest baselines, participants significantly preferred our method, as shown in Table \ref{tab:avg_ffhq_renderme_combined}.
-Lastly, unlike competing methods that require retraining for each new style domain, our approach generalizes to unseen styles without additional optimization.
-This capability is demonstrated in Fig.~\ref{fig:new_styles}, where we show results on novel styles not encountered during training.